-Common Stock Units

-Consisting of One Share of Common Stock,Series A Warrants to Purchase One Share ofCommon Stock andSeries B Warrants to Purchase One Share of Common Stock
+33,250,000 Common Stock Units Consisting of One Share of Common Stock, a Series A Warrant to Purchase One Share of Common Stock and a Series B Warrant to Purchase One Share of Common Stock

-We are offering common stock units, with each common stock unit consisting of one share of our common stock, Series A warrants to purchase one share of our common stock and Series B warrants to purchase one share of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants) pursuant to this prospectus supplement and the accompanying prospectus.
-Each common stock unit will be sold to investors in this offering at a negotiated price of per common stock unit.
+We are offering 33,250,000 common stock units, with each common stock unit consisting of one share of our common stock, a Series A warrant to purchase one share of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants) pursuant to this prospectus supplement and the accompanying prospectus.
+Each common stock unit will be sold to investors in this offering at a negotiated price of \$0.20 per common stock unit.
 The common stock units will not be issued or certificated.
 The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.

-The Series A warrants will be exercisable during the period commencing from the date of original issuance and ending on February , 2020, the expiration date of the Series A warrants, at an initial exercise price of \$ per share of common stock.
-The Series B warrants will be exercisable during the period commencing from the date of original issuance and ending on August , 2015, the expiration date of the Series B warrants, at an initial exercise price of \$ per share of common Stock" and "Description of Our Warrants" for more information on the securities offered hereby.
+The Series A warrants will be exercisable during the period commencing from the date of original issuance and ending on February 3, 2020, the expiration date of the Series A warrants, at an initial exercise price of \$0.27 per share of common stock.
+The Series B warrants will be exercisable during the period commencing from the date of original issuance and ending on August 3, 2015, the expiration date of the Series B warrants, at an initial exercise price of \$0.20 per share of common stock.
+See "Description of Our Common Stock" and "Description of Our Warrants" for more information on the securities offered hereby.

 Our common stock is traded on the NASDAQ Capital Market under the symbol "GEVO."
-On January 26, 2015, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.29 per share.
+On January 28, 2015, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.26 per share.
 The warrants are not and will not be listed for trading on the NASDAQ Capital Market, or any other securities exchange.